-Staff and Board of Directors 2016 – 2017
+Staff and Board of Directors

 Cheryl’s involvement with Bridging Voices began when she joined the GALA 2016 team as liaison to GALA Choruses, spearheading organization and arrangements that ultimately led to 26 singers and six chaperones traveling to Denver as for a life-changing week of seeming nonstop performance and practice.
-It’s proved to be a natural fit; Cheryl has found inspiration and purpose contributing to the growth of this young organization where LGBTQ and Allied youth share a safe, nurturing space to sing and have fun!
+It’s proved to be a natural fit; Cheryl has found inspiration and purpose contributing to the growth of this young organization where LGBTQ and Allied youth share a safe, nurturing space to sing and

-As Field Director for the Cascade Pacific Council, Boy Scouts of America, Gary brings years of experience in the Arts and Public Service to Bridging Voices.
+Gary Carroll is Field Director for the Cascade Pacific Council, Boy Scouts of America, and brings years of experience in the Arts and Public Service to Bridging Voices.
 His current responsibilities include managing all of the Scouting programs in Multnomah and Clackamas counties.
 In addition, he is responsible for creating Scouting and outdoor opportunities for youth of color in the entire Portland Metro area.
 During his tenure, he has taken youth and adult volunteers camping on Mt.
 Hood, to an outdoor adventure course on the Oregon Coast, horseback riding, and to a nationally recognized Scout camp in West Virginia.
 Gary has been a part of numerous service projects including refurbishing homeless shelters, clearing invasive plants, blood drives, and food collection for families during the Holiday season.

 Gary also holds a Master of Music degree in Clarinet Performance from George Mason University.
 When he is not working with the Boy Scouts, he volunteers his time and talent to make music with the Rose City Gay Freedom Band, the Jewish Community Orchestra, and Lake Oswego Millennium Concert Band.
 Since arriving in Portland he has been committed to serving this community and its people and shares this passion and enthusiasm with all he meets.

-Kelly has been joyfully involved with the non-profit sector for ten years, specifically engaging in the homeless community.
+Kelly Gutierrez has been joyfully involved with the non-profit sector for ten years, specifically engaging in the homeless community.
 Currently Program Manager (since 2013) for Fan of the Feather, a transitional program for homeless Veterans in San Marcos, CA, Kelly was part of the team working with homeless families for North County Solutions for Change in Vista, CA from 2006-2012.
 Active with Project Homeless Connect, for the past six years Kelly has helped to provide free basic medical, dental, and other valuable supportive services for over 800 homeless individuals through this annual community outreach event in San Diego County.

 Kelly’s experience extends to all areas of running a non-profit organization.
 A primary focus is seeking out opportunities for community support through outreach and events, recruiting, training and coordinating volunteers.
 Kelly has also been on the planning committees for annual fundraising Galas raising over $3,000,000, with guest speakers including Condoleezza Rice and Rudy Giuliani.